Alaska Job Adventures

 Field Instructors

-The National Center for Outdoor & Adventure Education (NCOAE) is a values-based outdoor adventure and education provider for teens and adults interested in personal growth and professional development.
+The National Center for Outdoor & Adventure Education (NCOAE) is a values-based outdoor and adventure education provider for people looking to challenge themselves physically and academically — by combining rigorous academics with personal growth and professional development.
 The main campus in North Carolina sits on 17 wooded acres adjacent to the Cape Fear River, just a short three-minute drive to the sandy white beaches of the Atlantic Ocean.
 NCOAE's outdoor adventure courses take place in North Carolina, the Pacific Northwest, Alaska, Ecuador and beyond.
 Enjoy traveling and working in unique, pristine areas throughout the United States and the world!

 Students from Education Without Walls explored Alaska on a 21-day backcountry expedition with The National Center for Outdoor and Adventure Education.